SzocsAndrei/SzocsAndras.github.io/README.md

 Piramida - application that output a string in a form of a piramid.

-Shuffle_and_sort - this application suffle an array using random_shuffle from algorithm library and sort the same array the array using the bubble sorting algorithm.
+Shuffle_and_sort - this application suffle an array using random_shuffle from algorithm library and sort the same array using the bubble sorting algorithm.

 Test_de_cultura_generala - small quiz application, designed using OOP.